 – Mike Halsey – Middletown, New Jersey

-CALL US IF PROBLEMS AND/OR THREATS DEVELOP IN YOUR LLC
+CALL US IF PROBLEMS AND/OR THREATS OF LITIGATION AND LAWSUITS DEVELOP IN YOUR LLC

 Many of the most successful small and medium-sized LLC’s in NJ are founded on a strong relationship between two or more members.
 But if the relationship breaks down, the consequences can be devastating.
 It’s hard to be objective when your company interests are being threatened and it seldom makes sense for those involved to sort out the problem themselves.
 If not resolved quickly and decisively, company or member disputes can deplete business resources, focus, and create adverse interpersonal relationships among members.

 Many attorneys and/or law firms only offer transactional LLC services.
 When faced with the prospect of a business dispute from whatever source, a lawsuit and eventual courtroom involvement, they’ll quickly bail out and refer their LLC client (you) elsewhere.
 Not us, we’re with you all the way and we’ll continue to serve you throughout the entire matter.

 We’ve negotiated settlements and dismissals and tried to conclusion LLC disputes involving expulsions, member resignations; breaches of non-compete and restrictive covenants, contract and insurance clauses, tortuous business practices and buyouts of member interests.

 These are just some examples of our Limited Liability Company litigation background.